BlockchainCommons/spotbit/README.md

 ### Dependencies

-To build  Spotbit you'll need to use the following tools:
+To use Spotbit you'll need to use the following tools:

-- Python3.8 or higher
+- Python3.8 or higher (some libraries don't work as needed on older versions of Python)
 - Pip
 - Flask
 - Celery